aaronbieber/blog/content/posts/bright-cellars--the-latest-wine-education-scam.md

 Bright Cellars would make no money.

-Now, it's shady enough that Bright Cellars will only sell you their own wine, but Bright Cellars doesn't really want you to guess that they're only selling you their own wine.
-They want you to think that these wines were selected from among *all the world's wines*.
+Now, it's shady enough that Bright Cellars will only sell you their own wine, but Bright Cellars doesn't really want you to *know* that they're only selling you their own wine.
+They want you to think that these wines were selected from among *all the world's wines*, and that's where "shady" turns to "sleazy," if you ask me.

 ## The evidence